 Enhanced speed and efficiency

-With over 800 CSRs on the system alongside nurses, doctors, data entry, and more, optimized APIs deliver results instantaneously and reduce wait time.
+With over 800 CSRs on the system alongside nurses, doctors, data entry, and more, the new app reduced wait time by delivering results instantaneously with optimized APIs.
 For CSRs, the new app reduced the number of clicks to find answers to member questions from 23 to just 3 (87% reduction in clicks).

 The HCDAgile process brought users (CSRs, doctors, nurses, referral specialists, others) and stakeholders across the company together to better understand one another’s roles, challenges, and needs.
 Though each role had differing end goals, we worked with them to create ownership in and alignment around a consolidated solution, enhanced visibility across teams, and improved internal communication.